 \subsection{Approaches to Model Development}

 Common heuristics used in model development include:

 \begin{itemize}

 \item \textit{Heuristic Feature Selection}: Many approaches use heuristic feature selection to reduce the number of variables in the model.
-Model development pipelines can often involve multiple rounds of feature selection, and may use different heuristics at each stage (e.g., \citealt{antman2000timi} uses a significance test to remove weak predictors, then uses approximate feature selection via forward stepwise regression).
+Model development pipelines can often involve multiple rounds of feature selection, and may use different heuristics at each stage (e.g., \citealt{antman2000timi} use a significance test to remove weak predictors, then use approximate feature selection via forward stepwise regression).

 \item \textit{Heuristic Rounding}: Many approaches use rounding heuristics to produce models with integer coefficients.
-In the simplest case, this involves scaling and rounding the coefficients from a logistic regression model \citep[][]{goel2015precinct} or a linear probability model \citep[][]{usdoj2005riskclassification}.
+In the simplest case, this involves scaling and rounding the coefficients from a logistic regression model \citep[e.g.,][]{goel2015precinct} or a linear probability model \citep[e.g.,][]{usdoj2005riskclassification}.
 The SAPS II score \citep{le1993new}, for example, was built in this way (``\textit{the general rule was to multiply the $\beta$ for each range by 10 and round off to the nearest integer.}")

 \item \textit{Expert Judgement}: A common approach to model development involves having a panel experts build a model by hand, and using data to validate the model after it is built (e.g., for the CHADS$_2$ score for stroke prediction of \citealt{gage2001validation}, and the National Early Warning Score to assess acute illness in the ICU of \citealt{mcginley2012national}).
 Expert judgement can also be used in data-driven approaches.
 In developing the EDACS score \citep{than2014development}, for example, expert judgement was used to: (i) determine a scaling factor for model coefficients (``\textit{The beta coefficients were multiplied by eight, which was the smallest common multiplication factor possible to obtain a sensible score that used whole numbers and facilitated clinical ease of use.}") (ii) convert a continuous variable into a binary variables (``\textit{Age was the only continuous variable to be included in the final score.
 It was converted to a categorical variable, using 5-year age bands with increasing increments of +2 points.}")